GP-Goswami/imobilothon_repo/README.md

 AI Car Defection Model: Classifies defects using labeled image datasets in the defects folder.
 Node.js API: Serves as the backend for hardness prediction and defect classification.
 File Structure
+plaintext
+Copy code
-smartcont.sol             # Solidity smart contract
+├── smartcont.sol             # Solidity smart contract

-ML_Model                  # Machine Learning model for hardness prediction tempering_data.csv    # Dataset for hardness prediction random_forest_model.py # Random Forest implementation
+├── ML_Model                  # Machine Learning model for hardness prediction

+│   ├── tempering_data.csv    # Dataset for hardness prediction

+│   └── random_forest_model.py # Random Forest implementation

-AI_Car_Defection_Model    # Deep Learning model for defect detection defects               # Image dataset for training and testing ai_defect_model.py    # Model script
+├── AI_Car_Defection_Model    # Deep Learning model for defect detection

+│   ├── defects               # Image dataset for training and testing

+│   └── ai_defect_model.py    # Model script

-  Backend                   # Backend API for model integration app.js                # Node.js API
+├── Backend                   # Backend API for model integration

+│   ├── app.js                # Node.js API

-   routes                # API routes
+│   └── routes                # API routes

 How to Use
 Deploy Smart Contract:
 Deploy the smartcont.sol file on a blockchain network (e.g., Ethereum or Binance Smart Chain).

 Train and Test Models:
 Train the Random Forest ML Model using the tempering_data.csv dataset.
 Train the AI Car Defection Model using the labeled image dataset in the defects folder.

 Integrate Backend:
 Set up the Node.js API to connect the smart contract with the models.
 Use the API endpoints for real-time predictions.

 Validate Materials:
 Provide input data for quality and defect checks.
 Verify results via the smart contract on the blockchain.

 Future Enhancements
 Add support for additional material properties, such as elasticity and thermal resistance.
 Integrate IoT sensors for real-time data collection from manufacturing units.
 Expand defect detection capabilities with more defect classes and higher resolution images.